Journal of Positioning, Navigation, and Timing (J Position Navig Timing; JPNT)

 Revised on December 20, 2013

-Article 1 (Purpose) This Code provides the basic ethical principles and directions that must be followed the members of the Institute of Positioning, Navigation, and Timing in conducting research activities, thereby intending to maintain the high level of the Journal of Position, Navigation, and Timing and contribute to the development of research on global navigation satellite systems.
+Article 1 (Purpose) This Code provides the basic ethical principles and directions that the members of the Institute of Positioning, Navigation, and Timing must follow in conducting research activities, with the intent of maintaining the high level of the Journal of Position, Navigation, and Timing and contributing to the development of research on global navigation satellite systems.
+(Revised on July 2, 2025)

 Article 3 (Originality, plagiarism and duplicate publication) Submitted manuscripts must not have been previously published or be under consideration for publication elsewhere.
 No part of the accepted manuscript should be duplicated in any other scientific journal without the permission of the Editorial Board.
 Submitted manuscripts are screened for possible plagiarism or duplicate publication by Similarity Check upon arrival.
 If plagiarism or duplicate publication is detected, the manuscripts may be rejected, the authors will be announced in the journal, and their institutions will be informed.
 There will also be penalties for the authors.